seance/ScalaFpWeb/README.md

 ### Factoids
 * One of the most established Scala web frameworks
-* Servlet based
+* Servlet/Filter based
-* For now only for Scala 2.9
 * Emphasis on server templated web applications, with many supporting modules
 * Own implementations for Actors, Futures, etc
+* For now, only for Scala 2.9
 * Developed by David Pollak & team

 ### Opinions